 National Visa:

-Maltese Embassies, High Commissions or other representative offices issue D-type student visas which would be valid for limited or longer duration.
-A D-type Visa is a National visa which is issued for a period exceeding 90 days, but no longer than 365 days, and in accordance with national rules.
+A D-type Visa is a national visa which is issued for a period exceeding 90 days, but no longer than 365 days, and is issued in accordance with national rules.

 Schengen Visa:

-The Austrian, Italian, Spanish representatives issue short-term visas valid up to 90 days.
+The Austrian, French, German Italian, Spanish and other European representatives may issue short-term visas valid up to 90 days.
 A Schengen C-type Visa is an authorisation issued by a Schengen State with a view to:

 For further information or assistance, please contact the International Office.